callumwishart/SENG201_Project/README.md

 # SENG201 Resource Rush - Team 32
-Welcome to Resource Rush.
-A resource management game with towers and carts
+Welcome to Resource Rush!
+A resource management game with towers and carts.

 ## Authors